Wally Brewster

 James Walter Brewster Jr. (born 1960), commonly known as Wally Brewster, served as the United States Ambassador to the Dominican Republic.
 He was unanimously confirmed by the Senate of the United States on November 14, 2013.
 Brewster was the first person in a same-sex marriage to represent the United States at the ambassadorial level in the Americas.
 He left office on January 20, 2017.
 Ambassador Brewster currently serves as a Principal for Insignias Global, an international political and brand advisory firm.
 He also serves on the Advisory Board for the Atlantic Council, Parliamentarians for Global Action and the National Democratic institute.

 Early life and education

 Brewster was born in 1960.
-A native of Lindale, Texas, Brewster earned an A.A. in marketing at Tyler Junior College in Texas in 1980 and completed his education in business administration at Texas A&M University in 1983.
+A native of Lindale, Texas, Brewster earned an A.A. in marketing at Tyler Junior College in Texas in 1980 and completed his education of Bachelor of Business Administration at Texas A&M University.